Schedule a trigger

 FieldExampleDescription

-operationscheduleEither schedule (new) or reschedule (existing trigger updated)
+operationscheduleEither schedule (new) or reschedule (existing trigger or generator updated)

 monthQuotaRemaining455Triggers remaining in your monthly quota